nihalmishra/caplgen/README.md

 # caplgen
-Webapp to generate CAPL scripts from .xls test cases
+Webapp to generate CAPL scripts from .xls test cases.